ostrocon/GVSU-CIS350-Just3Dudes/docs/software_requirements_specification_final.md

 # Overview

 This document contains lists of requirements which are specifications of what we want to be implemented in our game.
 Our requirements describe how the system should behave and what attributes it will have.
-Here we have listed function requirements which are behavioral requirements that the user can preform while playing the game.
-The non-functional requirements describe qualities that the system should have and contraints that are implemented
+Here we have listed function requirements which are behavioral requirements that the user can perform while playing the game.
+The non-functional requirements describe qualities that the system should have and constraints that are implemented.

 # Software Requirements

-The functional requirements are first and they all have a unique id with FR1, FR2, etc. Then the Non-functional requirements are also labled uniquely with NFR1, NFR2, etc. Both sections have a feature that is followed by five requirements.
+The functional requirements are first and they all have a unique id with FR1, FR2, etc. Then the Non-functional requirements are also labeled uniquely with NFR1, NFR2, etc. Both sections have a feature that is followed by five requirements.

 ## Functional Requirements